-Established in 2018, the Canterbury School Outstanding Young Alumni Award honors an alumnus/a who graduated within the last twenty-five years, who has made significant contributions to civic organizations and/or a chosen profession, whose life is characterized by creativity, curiosity and community service, and who reflects the highest ideals of Canterbury School.
+Established in 2018, the Canterbury School Outstanding Young Alumni Award honors an alumnus/a who graduated within the last 25 years; who has made significant contributions to civic organizations and/or a chosen profession; whose life is characterized by creativity, curiosity, and community service; and who reflects the highest ideals of Canterbury School.

 2021 — Libby Foley ’06

 Libby Foley ’06 grew up in Winnetka, IL, a northern suburb of Chicago, before attending Canterbury and graduating in 2006.
 Having first developed an interest in American government while at Canterbury, she has lived and worked in Washington, DC, since graduating from college, working at non-profit organizations and on Capitol Hill.

 Libby currently serves as a senior aide to Congresswoman Betty McCollum (D-Minn.), a member of the powerful House Appropriations Committee, handling a diverse portfolio, including agriculture, energy, international relations, global health and global food security.
 In this role, she tracks all legislative and regulatory activity within her portfolio, meets with advocacy groups and stakeholders, advises on policy matters, prepares and staffs the Congresswoman for all relevant committee work, and helps develop and advance legislative priorities.

 Through her work on Capitol Hill, Libby has also had the opportunity to work with the Bill and Melinda Gates Foundation and United Nations Foundation.
 With these organizations, she has traveled to Ghana, Ethiopia, and Uganda to meet with government officials to discuss the global health and global food security policies and programs supported by the United States, and was able to see firsthand how these programs are implemented in the field.